What to consider when buying an electric car?

 Keep in mind that charging speeds can be affected by many different factors, such as your car’s battery capacity.
 Not all EV batteries are made equal, and some have limitations when it comes to the amount of power they can take.
 Case in point, first-generation EVs that are only capable of 50kW charging can’t take advantage of 350kW fast charging.

 OK, but what about the plugs?

 Every EV in the US (besides Tesla) uses a standard plug for Level 1 and Level 2 charging.
-This plug is called an SAE-J1772 (or a J1772, or a J-plug).
-But for Level 3 charging, every EV besides Tesla uses another standard, known as Combined Charging System (or simply CCS).
+This plug is called an SAE-J1772 (a J1772 or a J-plug).
+But for Level 3 charging, every EV besides Tesla uses another standard, known as a Combined Charging System (or simply CCS).
 CHAdeMO is another Level 3 standard, but it is only used by a few select Japanese automakers and is basically on its way out.

 Teslas are exclusive (at least when it comes to charging).
 They use a proprietary plug for all levels of charging, including DC fast charging (which they call Supercharging).

 Is there ANY way to charge with a different plug?